A correction was made to this review on Jan. 26, 2004.

-Story of a man who’s reluctant to tell his fiancee that all his blood relatives are dwarfs, “Tiptoes” comes up short in many departments.
-Despite bracingly peculiar premise and astonishingly fine perf from Gary Oldman, pic is an honorable failure.
-Likely to be discriminated against in commercial arena, should elicit curiosity wherever it’s shown.
+The story of a man who’s reluctant to tell his fiancee that all his blood relatives are dwarfs, “Tiptoes” comes up short in too many departments.
+Despite a bracingly peculiar premise and an astonishingly fine perf from Gary Oldman, watchable pic is uneven, a pacing-impaired oddity with a name cast that’s an honorable failure.
+Ode to tolerance seems likely to be discriminated against in the commercial arena, but should elicit curiosity wherever it’s shown.

 Painter Carol (Kate Beckinsale) and fire-fighting instructor Steven (Matthew McConaughey) live together in a handsome loft in Southern California.
 At pic’s outset, he’s dressed up for a mysterious family function to which Carol is not invited.
 Steven firmly deflects all her probing.
 Turns out it’s the annual meeting of the Little People’s Defense League — and Steven’s parents, uncle and diminutive twin brother Rolfe (Oldman) all qualify.